pyinvoke/invoke/docs/concepts/execution.rst

 we could do multiple tasks, but then we're stomping on tasks' argument namespaces (we've taken over ``param`` and ``values``).
 Really hate that.

+**IDEALLY** we'd still limit parameterization to library use since it's an advanced-ish feature and frequently the parameterization vector is dynamic (aka not the sort of thing you'd give at CLI anyway)

+Probably best to leave that in the intermediate docs and keep it lib level;
+it's mostly there for Fabric and advanced users, not something the average Invoke-only user would care about.
+Not worth the effort to make it work on CLI at this point.

 ::
     @task
     def stuff(var):